wbjeon2k/pintos/project1/designdoc.md

 If the highest-priority thread yields, does it continue running?

     Yes.
 If there is a single highest-priority thread, it continues running until it blocks or finishes, even if it calls thread_yield().
 If multiple threads have the same highest priority, thread_yield() should switch among them in "round robin" order.

+### Set priority

+if thread is ready: erase thread from ready list, change priority, reorder, schedule if thread is waiting: just change priority, order at sema_up if thread is running: change priority, yield